caitroach/pneumonia-detection/README.md

 - [An Q, Chen W, and Shao W., "A Deep Convolutional Neural Network for Pneumonia Detection in X-ray Images with Attention Ensemble," 2024](https://pmc.ncbi.nlm.nih.gov/articles/PMC10887593/)

 ## Contributing
 I invite you to experiment with this code and improve the model's accuracy!
 Feel free to fork this repo and submit a pull request.
-If you have any questions (or you just want to show off), hit me up at roachc006@gmail.com!
+If you have any questions (or you just want to show off), you can hit me up at roachc006@gmail.com or open an issue here on GitHub.